MohammedNabeelShaikh/twitter-X-/README.md

-This is a UI clone of X \n
-this project is showcasing just the tailwind skills
+This is a UI clone of X ,this project is showcasing just the tailwind skills